jquery/learn.jquery.com/page/javascript-101/types.md

 ## Objects

-Everything else is in JavaScript is considered an Object.
+Everything else in JavaScript is considered an Object.
 While there are [numerous built-in objects](https://developer.mozilla.org/en/JavaScript/Reference#Global_Objects, "MDN - Global Object Reference"), this chapter will cover:

 * Object
 * Array